-'''

-tcpslvl lpr module p ( sel pq6
+tcpslvl lpr module p (cons sel pq6

-'''

-Based on the results shown for the previous example, the result now produced would be:
+Based on the results shown for the previous example, the results displayed at the console for this command would be:

-'''

-SLVL CMERUPT

-PQ65653

-SLVL CMXTRPT
+SLVL CMERUPT PQ65653 SLVL CMXTRPT PQ68463

-PQ68463

-'''

-Return Code Description 0 Successful execution; no processing errors were encountered.
-1 Incorrect command invocation, or "help" was requested.
+- 0 Successful execution; no processing errors were encountered. - 1 Incorrect command invocation, or "help" was requested.
 TCPSLVL was invoked with an incorrect number of operands, or was invoked with a question mark (?) as the first (or only) operand.
-In response, the command syntax is displayed. nn Processing error.
+In response, the command syntax is displayed. - nn Processing error.
 A nonzero return code (other than 1) indicates an problem was encountered when the file was evaluated.
 Such a return code will be presented when the specified file cannot be located, or when an error occurs when file contents are examined.